mjgrzybek/ebpf-domain-filtering-design/design.md

 ## Kernel space - ebpf programs
 Ebpf programs are loaded to kernel and are responsible for tracking and filtering network traffic.

+Packet drops should happen on ebpf program level when possible.

+Moving logic to user space is acceptable when it's not possible to process packet in ebpf program.

 ## Communication between kernel and user space
 Communication between kernel and user space is done via bpf maps.

-Map type and data structure is ebpf-program specific.
+Map type and data structure is ebpf-program (capabality) specific.

 # Feature capabalities
 The issue we aim to address is the identification and blocking of undesired network connections.
 In this context, we define a network connection as a L3 connection between hosts in an IPv4 or IPv6 network.